GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Experiments

-\paragraph{Group Strategy.} In order to investigate the impact of different group strategy on accuracy and token cost, a comparison was made under the conditions of 6 and 8 agents with 4 rounds in the MMLU dataset.
-As illustrated in the Figure \ref{fig7}, as the groups becomes more refined, the accuracys increase and token cost decreases.
-And the group strategy of (2,2,2,2) compared to the group strategy of (4,4) results in a total token decrease of 10\% and an accuracy increase of 17\%.
+\paragraph{Group Strategy.} In order to investigate the impact of different group strategy on accuracy and token cost, we conduct comparative experiments using GD(6,4) and \texttt{GPT-3.5-turbo-0125} on the MMLU dataset.
+As illustrated in Table \ref{group}, different group strategies can consistently enhance accuracy performance and reduce token cost compared to not grouping, demonstrating the effectiveness of group discussion.
+Moreover, 3+3 achieves the best accuracy in our experiment, indicating that more groups do not always mean the better accuracy performance.
+We leave the exploration of optimal group strategy parameters for achieving the best accuracy to future work.

 \paragraph{Intra-group Debate Rounds.} To explore the impact of the number of intra-group debate rounds, we conduct analysis under the condition of 4 agents and 4 rounds with varying numbers of intra-group debate rounds.
 As shown in Figure \ref{fig8}, best accuracy can be achieved when the number of intra-group debate rounds $R$ is 2.
 This suggests that brief intra-group discussion can achieve better accuracy.
 Moreover, as $R$ increases, the number of stages $S$ decreases, resulting in lower token cost, which aligns with our derived complexity formula.